 The Sixers' latest two-way player, Norvel Pelle, brings both those qualities to the table.
 The 26-year-old Pelle, who played for the Delaware Blue Coats last season, is heading to the NBA, his agent, BJ Bass, announced Monday night.

-The team made it official on Tuesday.
-Bass confirmed to NBC Sports Philadelphia that it's a one-year contract.
+Bass confirmed to NBC Sports Philadelphia that the contract is a two-way deal.
+Bass said it is a one-year contract.

 As a two-way player, Pelle won't be able to spend more than 45 days with the Sixers and will not be eligible for the playoffs.
 That means he should still be a frequent attraction at 76ers Fieldhouse in Wilmington, Delaware.